Speech Therapy For Right Hemisphere Brain Damage

 Damage to this part of the brain commonly causes severe communication and language difficulties.

-Right hemisphere brain damage can affect language and communication skills in the following ways:
+Additionally, right hemisphere brain damage can affect language and communication skills in many other ways.

 • Difficulty assigning meanings to words, or relate words with similar meanings (semantic processing of words)